Monday Morning Art School: design elements

 Cypresses and Sunlight, 11X14, Carol L. Douglas, $1087 includes shipping in continental US.

 Early this year, I set out to create a seven-step online training class to teaching the fundamentals of oil painting.
-This morning I’m releasing Step 2: the Value Drawing.
-Making these interactive classes is a tremendous learning experience for me, and I hope the net result is helpful for you, too.
+One of these was Step 2: the Value Drawing.
+Making these interactive classes was a tremendous learning experience for me, and I hope the net result is helpful for you, too.

 Value (lightness to darkness) is just one component of color, but it’s the most important.
 Establishing a hierarchy of values before you ever pick up a brush will save you hours of flailing around in the field.
 I know this from personal experience.
 Before I became disciplined about value, I wasted tons of time (and much paint) dithering, repainting, and generally making a mess of more paintings than I saved.